Be an active member of the Mount community!

 Join one or more of the campus organizations listed below.

-Choose from student governance, theater, dance, cheerleading, math,
+Choose from student governance, theater, dance, math, student

-student newpaper, radio, and many more!
-Commuters can get involved
+newpaper, radio, and many more!
+Commuters and Residents are all

 Clubs and organizations are open to all Mount students, and new

 members are always welcome.
 Remember that 80% of your college

 experience will be spent in activities outside the classroom!
 Your

 fondest memories of college may come from your involvement in